VempatiSiva456/DigiPay/README.md

 - Future Implementations: Want to make transactions done using our Digi Tokens in our application.
 And want to implement a wrapping function to interact with superfluid with these tokens only.

-## AWS (Deploying and Managing Services):
+## Devops (Deploying and Managing Services):

-- I deployed this DigiPay application in an AWS EC2 Instance where you can access here: http://13.127.0.250:5000/
+- I deployed this DigiPay application in an AWS EC2 Instance where you can access here: http://13.233.162.121:5000/

+- **Note:** Ip Address can be changed whenever I stop the instance and start again, so, this link might not work when i stopped the instance.

+- So, creating elastic ip addresses to resolve the above case and deploying the application in a private subnet with security considerations.